SANDFLIES HEADER BOX

-Don’t let biting sandflies spoil your tropical holiday!
+Don’t let biting sand flies spoil your tropical holiday VACATION!

-Right now, it’s hot and humid on the smallest of the Bay Islands in the Caribbean Sea and I’m equipped with an artillery of defences and treatments against the misery and suffering from tropical biting sandflies.
+Right now, it’s hot and humid on the smallest of the Bay Islands in the Caribbean Sea and I’m well equipped with my tried and tested preventatives, defences, and treatments against the misery and suffering from tropical biting flies.

-I’ve visited this Caribbean island many times before and so I absolutely know exactly what I’m up against.
+Over the past ten years, I’ve visited this Caribbean island many times so I absolutely know exactly what I’m up against.

-Then there’s the wickedly stealthy DOCTOR FLIES – a type of horsefly that can cause a welt the size of a golf ball!
+Then there’s the wickedly stealthy Doctor Fly – a type of yellow horsefly that can cause a welt the size of a golf ball!

 Arrrgghh!
 I’m itching and scratching and anxious just thinking about being attacked by them.